Skip to content

 Caring for your leather jewelry

-Never use water, salt water, soap or cleaning products: you risk damaging the surface of the material and creating stains.
-To maintain leather, a simple soft, dry cloth is sufficient: rub your pieces by hand, without pressure.
-Note that glittery or dyed materials are more fragile than raw materials .
+Never use water, salt water, soap, or cleaning products: you risk damaging the surface of the material and creating stains.
+To care for leather, a simple soft, dry cloth is sufficient: rub your pieces by hand, without pressure.
+Note that glittered or dyed materials are more delicate than raw materials .

 At Nune, we also use other materials that you can clean.
-However, avoid contact with the leather if you use water or specific products.
-For example, you can use a small piece of cloth or magic wipes that can be found at a jeweler's to clean the metal parts without touching the leather.
+However, avoid contact with the leather when using water or specific cleaning products.
+For example, you can use a small piece of cloth or magic wipes, which can be found at a jeweler's , to clean the metal parts without touching the leather.

-The Artea earrings, graphic and elegant in the shape of half-moons, are handmade with fine pieces of raw cork, gold or silver
+The Artea earrings, graphic and elegant in the shape of half-moons, are handmade with thin pieces of raw cork, gilded or silvered Two-tone bracelet with a gold buckle, made from recycled leathers: crinkled rose gold and grained burnished gray, wrapped around a roll of white leather, top view

 Brass is an alloy that can tarnish due to oxidation.
-To remove oxidation, you can soak a cloth in white vinegar and apply it to the oxidized surface.
+To remove the oxidation, you can soak a cloth in white vinegar and apply it to the oxidized surface.
 Rinse with a little water and dry the cleaned surface.
-You can also shine brass with dish soap, which acts as a degreaser.
-Stainless steel can be washed in the same way, but you can also clean it and rub any traces with Marseille soap, which you rinse with water, always taking care to avoid contact with the leather.
+You can also polish brass with dish soap, which acts as a degreaser.
+Stainless steel is cleaned in the same way, but you can also clean it and scrub any marks with Marseille soap, which you then rinse with water, always taking care to avoid any contact with leather.

 Bronze also tends to oxidize over time.
-It can regain its shine with a cotton ball lightly soaked in white vinegar or Marseille soap.
-As for silver plating and fine gold-plated elements, it is possible to use a simple chamois or soft cloth to obtain an elegant and shiny finish.
-These are fragile pieces: we advise you to handle them delicately to preserve their beauty in a lasting way.
+It can be restored to its shine with a cotton ball lightly dampened with white vinegar or Marseille soap.
+As for silver plating and fine gold-plated elements, a simple chamois cloth or soft cloth can be used to achieve an elegant and glossy finish.
+These are fragile pieces: we advise you to handle them with care to preserve their beauty for years to come.

 Depending on their chemical composition, natural stones can be more or less fragile.
-To avoid damaging them, we recommend cleaning them using a soft, dry cloth.
+To avoid damaging them, we recommend cleaning them with a soft, dry cloth.